-On an annual basis, the Independent Lead Director will be evaluated on the effectiveness in carrying out his or her duties, which are outlined in the Corporate Governance Guidelines.
-This evaluation will be led by the Chairman of the Board, who will reference the National Association of Corporate Directors ("NACD") Lead Director Assessment framework to facilitate individual conversations with the independent directors to capture feedback.
-The Lead Director will be evaluated in several areas including his facilitation of discussions between and amongst the Chairman and the directors during open sessions with management, during executive sessions, and outside of board meetings, and his collaboration with the Chairman in identifying key topics, issues and concerns that directors wish to be addressed during board meetings and executive sessions.
-The Chairman will use this input to provide the Independent Lead Director feedback in carrying out his or her duties in the upcoming year.
-Director Farrow will complete his first year of service in this role in May 2021; the Board plans to complete this evaluation in advance of this anniversary date.
+On an annual basis, the Independent Lead Director is evaluated on the effectiveness in carrying out his or her duties, which are outlined in the Corporate Governance Guidelines.
+This evaluation is led by the Chairman of the Board, who references the National Association of Corporate Directors (NACD) Lead Director Assessment framework to facilitate individual conversations with the independent directors to capture feedback.
+The Independent Lead Director is evaluated in several areas including his facilitation of discussions between and amongst the Chairman and the directors during open sessions with management, during executive sessions, and outside of board meetings, and his collaboration with the Chairman in identifying key topics, issues and concerns that directors wish to be addressed during board meetings and executive sessions.
+The Chairman uses this input to provide the Independent Lead Director feedback in carrying out his or her duties in the upcoming year.
+Director Farrow will complete his second year of service in this role in May 2022.
+The Board plans to complete this evaluation in advance of the Annual Meeting of Stockholders.